10 Fun Brain Games For Dogs

 - Close your hands into a downward facing fist and extend them out to your dog and ask “which hand?”

 - Once your dog touches or signals the correct hand praise them and give them the treat

 If your dog doesn’t catch on right away don’t worry.
 Some dogs get super pumped up by treats and will start pawing at both of your hands due to excitement.
 By only rewarding them when they touch the correct hand they’ll start to catch on. (if they’re struggling with being polite during this game you may want to work on some impulse control)

-One of my favorite ways to keep my dog busy and mentally stimulated is by using a stuffed Kong.
+One of my favorite brain games for dogs is using a stuffed Kong.
+I love them because they’re a really simple way to keep my dog busy and mentally stimulated for a long period of time.
 You can put some treats in there to give your dog something to work for, or if you’re looking for something more challenging try freezing it overnight.
 If you’re not sure what to use check out our list of 39 healthy treats to stuff in a Kong.

 Stuffed Kongs are fun and mentally stimulating for dogs.
 Kongs are great because they’re dishwasher safe (easy to clean) and pretty tough.
 We’ve had ours for years and my dog hasn’t been able to put a dent in it.
 If you’re not a fan of Kongs check out the West Paw Tux toy — it’s my favorite alternative (they are much smaller).

 Using a stuffed Kong is also a great way to keep your dog busy while you’re at work.
 Put your stuffed Kong in the freezer overnight and give it to your dog in the morning as you’re leaving.
 A frozen Kong will last 30+ minutes for most dogs — much longer if it’s filled completely.

 If you’re looking for a way to keep your dog busy and mentally stimulated with minimal effort you can’t go wrong with using a stuffed Kong.